Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Theoretical models

 \section{Theoretical models}

-In this section, we describe the physical system and the theoretical models for: (1) the discrete dipole approximation method describing the light scattering and absorption of nanoparticle ensembles and (2) thermal Green\textquotesingle s function method describing the steady temperature spatial distribution for the nanoparticle ensembles.
+In this section, we describe the physical system and the theoretical models: (1) the coupled dipole method describing the light scattering and absorption of nanoparticle ensembles and (2) thermal Green\textquotesingle s function method describing the steady temperature spatial distribution for the nanoparticle ensembles.
 The SI unit system is used.